Implementing Event Analytics

 });

-We need to declare a relationship between Identifies and Sessions, where session belongs to identity.
+We need to declare a relationship between identifies and sessions, where session has a many_to_one relationship with identity.

 joins: {